Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ## How are Audio and Fourier Transforms related:

 Audio files contain infomation about all the different frequencies, their amplitudes and other infomation abouut the audio.
 These audio files logically are extremely big in order to accomadate the data.
-Short Time Fourier Transform(STFT) help compress this data by those frequency waves into a table of frequency and times
+Short Time Fourier Transform(STFT) help compress this data by those turning the massive frequency waves into an array.

 ## What are Fourier transforms: